What is GDEU?

-- Approximately weekly, the University transmits various data to the Ministry
+- On weekly basis, the University transmits various data to the MES

-- GRU assesses the returns and follows up with the faculties
+- GRU reviews the returns and follows up with the faculties

-- Faculties review the records and make corrections as appropriate
+- Faculties review the rejections and update them accordingly

-- At the end of the reporting period, the final submission is transmitted to the Ministry
+- At the end of the reporting period, the final submission is transmitted to the MES

 - Record updates are normally not permitted after the final submission